emefff/Industrial-Mixing-Process-In-OpenFOAM/README.md

 ![vessel](https://github.com/user-attachments/assets/e3de5843-080d-4418-a9a2-c4592a9586f4)

-Unfortunately, we don't have a valve like boundary condition which we could switch on or off (setting U=0 creates its own problems), so we have to split a simulation into two parts if we want to empty the vessel in a second step.
+Unfortunately, we don't have a valve like boundary condition which we could switch on or off (setting U=0 creates its own problems), so we have to split a simulation into two parts, if we want to empty the vessel in a second step.
 In the first part we will fill some hot water into the already 40% (or so) filled tank in two steps.
 The velocity profile of the filling pipe looks like this:

 | time / s      | velocity / m/s|
 | ------------- | ------------- |